Vikr-182/Jetpack-Joyride/README.md

  #### -Magnet
  - Attracts Din in the x direction
- - Can only be dis-activated when Din over-rides it.
+ - Can only be unactivated when Din overrides it.

  #### -Shield
  - Appears around when pressed the space key.